-1 send notice by mail to any such property owner where the address of such owner is not shown on such 2 assessment roll shall not invalidate any proceedings in connection with such action; 3 (c) By publication at least once in a newspaper of general circulation in the City not less 4 than 20 days prior to the date of the hearing; 5 (2) By mail to any interested parties who so request in writing to the Department; 6 (3) For landmark sites: by mail not less than 20 days prior to the date of the hearing to all 7 owners and occupants of the subject property and owners and occupants of properties within 150 feet 8 of the subject property; 9 (4) For buildings located in historic districts: by mail not less than 20 days prior to the date 10 of the hearing to all owners and occupants of the subject property and owners and occupants of 11 properties within 300 feet of the subject property.
-12 (5) By posting notice on the site not less than 20 days prior to the date of the hearing; and 13 $\frac{(d)(6)}{2}$ Such other notice as the Department $\frac{1}{2}$ deem $\frac{1}{2}$ appropriate.
-14 (b) For the purposes of mailed notice, the latest citywide assessment roll for names and 15 addresses of owners shall be used, and all efforts shall be made to the extent practical, to notify 16 occupants of properties in the notification area.
-17 18 SEC.
+- (c) By publication at least once in a newspaper of general circulation in the City not less than 20 days prior to the date of the hearing; - (2) By mail to any interested parties who so request in writing to the Department; - (3) For landmark sites: by mail not less than 20 days prior to the date of the hearing to all owners and occupants of the subject property and owners and occupants of properties within 150 feet of the subject property; - (4) For buildings located in historic districts: by mail not less than 20 days prior to the date of the hearing to all owners and occupants of the subject property and owners and occupants of properties within 300 feet of the subject property. - (5) By posting notice on the site not less than 20 days prior to the date of the hearing; and (d)(6) Such other notice as the Department shall deems appropriate. - (b) For the purposes of mailed notice, the latest citywide assessment roll for names and addresses of owners shall be used, and all efforts shall be made to the extent practical, to notify occupants of properties in the notification area.
+Failure to send notice by mail to any such property owner where the address of such owner is not shown on such assessment roll shall not invalidate any proceedings in connection with such action;

+SEC.
 1006.4.
-INTENTIONALLY LEFT BLANK.
-REFERRAL TO ADVISORY BOARD PRIOR 19 TO HEARING.
-20 Where a public hearing before the Planning Commission has been scheduled thereon, the 21 application for a Certificate of Appropriateness shall be promptly referred to the Advisory Board and 22 shall be considered by the Advisory Board at its next regular meeting, or at a special meeting called for 23 that specific purpose.
-The Advisory Board shall render a report to the Planning Commission at or prior 24 to the scheduled public hearing; failure of the Advisory Board to consider the application or to render a report shall not constitute grounds for continuation of the public hearing.
+REFERRAL TO ADVISORY BOARD PRIOR TO HEARING.

+Where a public hearing before the Planning Commission has been scheduled thereon, the application for a Certificate of Appropriateness shall be promptly referred to the Advisory Board and shall be considered by the Advisory Board at its next regular meeting, or at a special meeting called for that specific purpose.
+The Advisory Board shall render a report to the Planning Commission at or prior to the scheduled public hearing; failure of the Advisory Board to consider the application or to render a report shall not constitute grounds for continuation of the public hearing.